rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 The current head of the 4.x.main branch is version 4.1.0, and should not be considered stable code.
 The current features in the model are:

+1. Added the `DbReporterDistrict` allowing for reporting data to be aggregated to the district level when reporting, database schemea also updated to support this.
-1. Weighted frequency has been removed from the genotype table (`sim.monthlygenomedata.weightedfrequency`), this will break code written for the 4.0.0 schema, but will reduce the storage requirements studies with many replicates and genotypes.
+2. Weighted frequency has been removed from the genotype table (`sim.monthlygenomedata.weightedfrequency`), this will break code written for the 4.0.0 schema, but will reduce the storage requirements studies with many replicates and genotypes.
-2. Depercated values have been removed from the configuration (`min_clinical_probablity`).
+3. Depercated values have been removed from the configuration (`min_clinical_probablity`).
-3. Fixes for various bugs that were found in version 4.0.0.
+4. Fixes for various bugs that were found in version 4.0.0.

 ### Version 4.0.0